-Demystifying the correlation between the social determinants of health and health outcomes could be a key to improving equity across the health ecosystem.
+Demystifying the correlation between the social determinants of health and health outcomes could be key to improving health care access and well-being across the health ecosystem.
 Gain a deeper, data-driven understanding of the many drivers of health through our collection of insights, perspectives, and resources.

-Clinical care itself is only one factor that can affect a person's health.
-Some studies estimate that social, economic, and environmental social determinants of health—or “drivers of health”—can account for 80% of health outcomes, whether positive or negative.1 How we use the term “drivers” reflects a shift from static “determinants” to a focus on how these factors can actively influence health outcomes and underscore the potential for interventions that are intended to enhance well-being.
+Clinical care itself is only one factor that can affect a person’s health.
+Social, economic and environmental social determinants of health – or “drivers of health” – can significantly impact health outcomes, whether positive or negative.
+How we use the term “drivers” reflects a shift from static “determinants” to a focus on how these factors can actively influence health outcomes and underscore the potential for interventions that are intended to enhance well-being.

-There's inherent complexity within and between the different drivers of health.
-Each driver can influence the others, impacting an individual's health and well-being over time.
-By better understanding each driver, we can employ multidisciplinary strategies to help address gaps in health outcomes.
+There’s inherent complexity within and between the different drivers of health.
+Each driver can influence the others, impacting an individual’s health and well-being over time.
+The root causes of disparate health outcomes often include structural flaws in the health care ecosystem, as well as deep gaps within these drivers.
+By better understanding the root causes of each driver, we can employ multidisciplinary strategies to help address inconsistencies in health outcomes.

 To start, select a driver of health to learn more about it.
 And visit this site regularly as we’ll continue to release new insights.